On Statistical Discrimination as a Failure of Social Learning: A Multi-Armed Bandit Approach: Related Literature

-The multi-armed bandit approach has recently been used to analyze labor markets. \cite{Bardhi2019Spiraling} show that a small difference in prior beliefs about each worker's type could generate a significant difference in workers' payoffs.
-Elsewhere, \cite{Bergman2020} present a UCB method for screening job applicants before the interviewing stage.
-Their approach improves not only the quality but also the diversity of workers interviewed.
-This paper further demonstrates that the contextual bandit problem can usefully elucidate how discrimination occurs and persists in a hiring market.
+The multi-armed bandit approach has recently found applications in labor market analyses. \cite{Bardhi2019Spiraling} demonstrate that a minor difference in initial beliefs about each worker's type can ultimately yield a substantial disparity in workers' payoffs. \cite{Johari2018Exploration} examine how a labor platform can discern workers' skills to attain an optimal worker assignment when the platform can only observe the outcomes generated by teams, not individual workers.

+\cite{Bergman2020} portray a large firm's hiring process as a multi-armed bandit problem and empirically compare the performance of the status quo (screening via manual work), a greedy policy, and a UCB method.
+They reveal that a UCB method not only screens job applicants efficiently but also preserves diversity.
+Their findings suggest that a UCB method is both fairer and more efficient when implemented by a large firm.
+Interpreting this paper as a study of an efficient hiring policy by a large firm, our results enhance \cite{Bergman2020} by providing theoretical foundations that outline the performances of a greedy policy (corresponding to laissez-faire) and a UCB method.
+Moreover, we illustrate that affirmative action can be discontinued shortly by characterizing the performance of a hybrid mechanism.

-\paragraph{Algorithmic fairness} The literature on algorithmic fairness is growing in the field of machine learning.
+\paragraph{Algorithmic Fairness} The literature on algorithmic fairness is growing.
 This literature has implicitly assumed exogenous asymmetry in worker skills and pursued the approaches to correct between-group inequality.
-To this end, ``discrimination-aware'' constraints such as demographic parity \citep{PedreschiRT08,CaldersV10} and equal opportunity \citep{HardtPNS16} have been proposed, with several papers applying these constraints in the context of multi-armed bandit learning \citep{joseph_fairness_2016} or more general sequential learning \citep{RaghavanSVW18,BechavodL0WW19,ChenAAMAS2020}.
-In contrast, we mainly consider workers to be ex ante symmetric.
-When workers are symmetric, most such algorithmic fairness tools are not meaningful: For example, demographic parity, which requires firms to hire workers from each group in equal ratios, is (asymptotically) achieved by any sublinear regret decision rule even in the absence of fairness constraints.
+To this end, ``discrimination-aware'' constraints such as equalized odds \citep{HardtPNS16} and demographic parity \citep{PedreschiRT08,CaldersV10} have been proposed, with several papers applying these constraints in the context of multi-armed bandit problems \citep{joseph_fairness_2016} or more general sequential learning \citep{RaghavanSVW18,BechavodL0WW19,ChenAAMAS2020}.
+While these fairness goals are conflicting in general, we analyze an environment in which many fairness goals are aligned and demonstrate how affirmative action improves them.